JFragomeniResearch/GateKeeper/README.md

 - `--policy`: Name of scan policy to use
 - `--list-policies`: List available scan policies
 - `--list-groups`: List available target groups
+- `--notify`: Send notifications for scan results based on configured rules

 ## Target Groups
 The target groups feature allows you to organize scanning targets into logical groups for easier management and more efficient scanning operations.